 Smartarse level: Automate your participation in pointless zoom meetings!
 Style transfer your face to some other face while videoconferencing for fun and amusement!
 Automatically switch off the video if your underpants are visible!
-Use a real camera instead of a crappy web cam.
+Play space invaders.
+Get a better webcam.

 More interesting video conferencing

 A conference, or an ‘event’, is a bundle.
 There is content from a stage, with people talking or presenting or doing panels and maybe taking questions.
 Then, everyone talks to each other in the hallways and over coffee and lunch and drinks. […] there are all of the meetings that you schedule because everyone is there.
 At a really big ‘conference’ many people don’t even go to the actual event itself. […]